AlexeyNilov/pushup/doc/roadmap.md

 # Roadmap and todo

-* /max
 * /activate - chose program
-* improve help (add about push-up logging and general flow of work)
+* /info explain about push-up logging and general flow of work
 * /deactivate - switch to the freestyle mode
 * /explain get warmup/cooldown description